-AOC: We try not to dwell on the past but it’s interesting to think about what we would do differently if we could change the past.
 If you could go back in time is there anything you would do differently?

 REL: Yes.
 We would not have purchased our home and instead, kept our investments.
 We were in our early 30’s when we purchased our “dream home” – a quarter of a mile from the ocean, lots of sun, a 900 square foot redwood deck, hot tub, French doors, designer tile and a large garden-filled yard.
 We sold our Exxon stock to purchase this home, which we both loved.
 But looking back, we saw that:

 - The Exxon stock way outperformed the real-estate gain of the house and we would have done better financially had we kept the stock and not purchased the home.

 - We realized that we simply were following the programming of what young couples do.
 At a certain stage, they buy a home.
 It was expected, it was what all our friends were doing, it was encouraged.
 We bought new cars, had expensive vacations, and entertained lavishly.
 There really were no other emotional or financial options in our personal world at that time.

 - We were working 80-hour work weeks, and with that many hours away at our careers, we actually spent very little time at our Shangri-La.
 So looking back… we wish we knew then what we now know.